Restaurant that beat Biden in court faces affirmative action backlash

 The cajun wings at the Penn Hotel Sports & Raw Bar had always been a big favorite on Yelp.
 Now, it seems, all anyone wants to talk about is politics.

-Eric Nyman, owner of the restaurant in Hershey, Pennsylvania, has been fending off jabs from political activists trying to drive away business after he led a lawsuit that helped block special COVID relief privileges for minority-owned restaurants.
+Eric Nyman, owner of the restaurant in Hershey, Pennsylvania, has been fending off jabs from political activists trying to drive away business after he led a lawsuit that helped block special COVID-19 relief privileges for minority-owned restaurants.

-A Google reviewer claimed his lawsuit had taken away “the measley[sic] 13k we were approved for.”
+A Google reviewer said his lawsuit had taken away “the measley[sic] 13k we were approved for.”
 One Yelper took to talking about the size of his genitals.
-Over email, Mr. Nyman has been called a tool of “white supremacy.”
+Over email, Mr. Nyman has been called a tool of “White supremacy.”
 One man has harassed him with repeated messages, one of which including the ominous promise that “I’ll figure out a way to get your attention.”

 From Mr. Nyman‘s perspective, he was fighting for his business and his employees when he went to court arguing the racial preference program Congress and President Biden created for pandemic bailout money for restaurants was unconstitutional.